At 8pm on 29 September 1538, a crack appeared in the earth near the ancient Roman settlement of Tripergole, violently spewing out a...

-Your body will thank you after a trip to this much-loved thermal spa complex.
+Your body will thank you after a trip to this verdant thermal-spa complex.
 Built on the site of an ancient Roman prototype (spot the...

 Scavi Archeologici di Cuma

-It might just be a tiny hole-in-the-wall (okay, technically, there are two holes in the wall), but Exytus is a street cafe with a big...
+It might just be a tiny hole-in-the-wall (OK, technically, there are two holes in the wall), but Exytus is a street cafe with a big...

 Via Lucrino Averno · interesting places nearby